Here’s a Great Way to Exercise at Home during Your Third Trimester

 1. Always Consult Your Doctor First

-During your third trimester of pregnancy you will be in regular contact with your Doctor so always communicate with them what you are doing or are intending on doing when it comes to exercise.
+You will be in regular contact with your doctor so always communicate with them what you are doing or are intending on doing when it comes to exercise.

-There are many complications and risk factors that can come into play during your last trimester so your Doctor may advise you to slow down or cease exercise completely in the last few weeks or months of your pregnancy.
+There are many complications and risk factors that can come into play during your last trimester.

 2. Avoid Lying On Your Stomach and Back